The Chaperone (2011 film): Cast

+Development

+WWE announced that filming in New Orleans started in June 2010.

 Reception

 The Chaperone met with negative reviews from critics.
 Review aggregation website Rotten Tomatoes gives the film a score of 29% based on 17 reviews, with an average rating of 3.7/10.
 Metacritic gives a score of 33/100 based on reviews from 11 critics.

 Eric Kohn of Indiewire graded the film a C−, saying that it had flat direction and a mediocre script and said "As a vehicle for WWE champ Paul "Triple H" Levesque, it's haplessly stuck on cruise control."
 Nick Schager of Slant Magazine gave it half-a-star out of four, criticizing the script, direction and characters saying that "this hulk-with-a-heart-of-gold fable embraces banalities with a vigor matched only by its lack of imagination."